SofiaG1l/sofiag1l.github.io/index.md

 You can learn more about my PhD projects [here](https://sofiag1l.github.io/eportfolio/2022/07/23/ePortafolio/) and about my PostDoc work here.

-In general, my interests are: computational social science, demography, natural language processing, and computer science.
+In general, my interests are computational social science, demography, natural language processing, and computer science.
 I love coding, looking for patterns, and visualizing data.